 3.0 EcoDiesel Reliability

-2014 and 2015 models seem to be very hit or miss and are the least reliable years available.
-A handful of design tweaks were made in 2016 which greatly improved reliability from there on out.
+2014 and 2015 Ram 1500 3.0 EcoDiesel models seem to be very hit or miss and are the least reliable years available.
+A handful of design tweaks were made in 2016 which greatly improved Ram EcoDiesel reliability from there on out.
 Additionally, more tweaks were made in 2020.
-While it is too soon to tell how the newer models are holding up, we are confident in the reliability of the new engines as the majority of tweaks were small upgrades and improvements verses large redesigns.
+So far the newer 2020+ versions are proving to be a good bit more reliable than the previous generation.

-As is true with most diesels, the most problematic systems tend to be the emissions systems.
+As is true with most diesels, the most problematic 3.0 EcoDiesel parts tend to be the emissions systems.